leonwu127/bloggerQinQin/README.md

 # BloggerQinQin

 A simple and elegant blog built with Gatsby.
-This project is a starter template for creating a personal blog using modern web technologies.
+This project initially served as a starter template for creating a personal blog.
+The blog content and related files have now been archived under the `blog.old` directory as the focus shifts to building a personal profile website.

 ## 🚀 Project Structure

 ```
 /
+├── blog.old/
-├── content/
+│   └── content/
 │       └── blog/
-│       ├── hello-world/
-│       │   └── index.md
-│       └── getting-started-with-gatsby/
+│           └── hello-world/
 │               └── index.md
 ├── src/
 │   ├── components/
-│   │   ├── layout.js
-│   │   └── blogPost.js
+│   │   └── layout.js
 │   └── pages/
-│       ├── index.js
-│       └── about.js
+│       └── index.js
 ├── gatsby-config.js
+├── blog.old/
+│   ├── about.js
+│   ├── blogPost.js
-├── gatsby-node.js
+│   └── gatsby-node.js
 └── package.json
 ```

 ## 🧐 What's inside?

-- **content/blog**: This directory contains blog posts written in Markdown.
+- **blog.old/content/blog**: Archived Markdown blog posts.
-- **src/components**: This directory contains React components used across the site.
+- **src/components**: React components used across the site.
-- **src/pages**: This directory contains React components that automatically become pages with URLs.
+- **src/pages**: React components that automatically become pages with URLs.
-- **gatsby-config.js**: This file defines the site metadata and Gatsby plugins configuration.
+- **gatsby-config.js**: Defines the site metadata and Gatsby plugins configuration.
-- **gatsby-node.js**: This file implements Gatsby's Node.js API to customize and extend default settings affecting the build process.
+- **blog.old/gatsby-node.js**: Previous Gatsby Node API customization for the blog.

 ## 🚀 Getting Started